BibleResearch/bible-notes/preface/template.md

 What are the core themes of the book as it relates to who God is and what He has done, is doing, and has promised to do?
 In other words: what does this book teach us about God?

 ## Outline
-A high-level outline of the book.
+A outline of the book (usually a high level outline).

 ## Observations
 Observations and notes on the book that are helpful, but don't fit anywhere else.

 ## Notes
-Bibliographical footnotes in the [Chicago Manual of Style](http://www.chicagomanualofstyle.org/home.html).
+Bibliographical footnotes in [Chicago Manual of Style](http://www.chicagomanualofstyle.org/home.html) format.